Which factors should you consider in your market analysis? Let’s look at a few of the most important:

 After you have an idea of the overall rental market, you can zoom in on a particular property to perform a rental property analysis.
 For example, you can also use your market research to conduct an expected cash flow analysis or estimate statistics like net operating income or gross rental income for a particular property based on the average monthly rent in the area.

 Identifying the best markets for real estate investing can be an involved endeavor.
 However, breaking your options down by the above characteristics can help you evaluate each market systematically and objectively.
 Completing this worksheet and moving forward with a comparative market analysis will help you see the big picture of a market, allowing you to recognize strengths, pitfalls, and considerations of each option.
-Start by downloading a copy of our Evaluate a Real Estate Market Worksheet at the top of this page.
+Start by downloading a copy of our How to Evaluate a Real Estate Market Worksheet above.